 The Feast of Tabernacles is the climax of the Jewish festivals and also God’s prophetic timeline.
 It marked the end of the harvest season (Lev.
 23:39), is known as the ‘Feast of Ingathering’ in Exodus 23:16 and Deuteronomy 16:13 associates it with the end of the harvest.[i]

 Following the Day of Atonement, preparations are swiftly made for building sukkot.
 Interestingly the Torah portion for day 1 and 2 is from Leviticus 22:26-23:44 and includes all the feasts of the Lord and culminates in Tabernacles.
-In addition, the Maftir reads from Numbers 29:12-26 regarding the designated offerings.
+In addition, the Maftir (last Torah reading) is from Numbers 29:12-26 regarding the designated offerings.
 The Haftarah portions include Zechariah 14:1-21 which speaks of all the nations celebrating Sukkot, obviously an event still future and 1 Kings 8:2-21 which describes when the ark was brought into the inner sanctuary of the temple.

 In the ancient world many civilizations celebrated festivals in connection with agriculture.
 Building a shelter to reside in and the specific use of the etrog and waving of the willow, palm and myrtle was not just another variation in the midst of other rituals common to Israel’s neighbours.
 These feasts of the Lord that God appointed were in stark contrast from surrounding peoples who worshipped the creation rather than the Creator.[ii]